Why Is Ice Forming On My Aircon Pipe?

 We clean or replace the clogged filter, inspect the evaporator coil for dirt buildup, and retest airflow and coil temperature to confirm icing stops.

-2. Low Refrigerant From a Leak
+2. Low Refrigerant From A Leak

 - Airflow still feels normal from the indoor unit.